 - Why the image is significant

-As images are digitized, researchers include alt text and image descriptions alongside the image, which makes the images easily accessible for the visually impaired.
-I like being able to see images though, which is why I will download the highest resolution image that is available, or that my wifi can handle.
+As images are put into digital formats, researchers include alt text and image descriptions.
+This makes the images easily accessible for the visually impaired.
+I like being able to see images myself, so I will download the highest resolution image that is available.
 From there, I will zoom in and examine details of the image as needed.
-Read more about the importance of high resolution images here.

 Digital audio recordings

-Digital audio recordings don’t need to have anything fancy done to them to make them accessible to the visually impaired, but they need to have an accessible audio player to accompany them.
-If possible, I download audio recordings and play them in the default app of whatever device I am using, since many websites feature audio players with very tiny buttons and make it hard to rewind/fast forward.
-Another benefit of using my own audio player is that I can slow down audio tracks in the advanced settings menu, making it easy to type out information as I go along.
+Digital audio recordings don’t need to have anything fancy done to them to make them accessible to the visually impaired.
+They do need to have an accessible audio player to accompany them though.
+If possible, I download audio recordings and play them in the default app of whatever device I am using.
+This is because many websites feature audio players with very tiny buttons and make it hard to rewind/fast forward.
+Another benefit of using my own audio player is that I can slow down audio tracks.
+This makes it easy to type out information as I go along.

 Maps frequently feature lots of fine lines and small details, which can be daunting for someone with a vision impairment.
-When I was reading a map of a president’s house, I used a CCTV that was provided by the library (not my personal one) and adjusted contrast and clarity as I went along.
-Another library had a tactile version of the map available, which was awesome because I could feel around and understand where certain landmarks were.
-Outside of the library, I have also helped create tactile maps using everyday objects- read more about creating tactile images here.
+When reading a map of a president’s house, I was given a library-owned video magnifier.
+Another library had tactile versions of popular maps, so I could feel around and understand where certain landmarks were.

-Believe it or not, I use many of the same tips and tricks to make digital maps accessible as I do to make digital music accessible.
-This is because both types of documents are highly detailed, and no detail can go unaccounted for, as opposed to a page of text where one letter can be cut off and the reader will still likely understand the text.
+I use many of the same tips and tricks to make digital maps accessible as I do for digital music.
+This is because both types of documents have lots of detail, and no detail can go unaccounted for.
+With a page of text, one letter can be cut off and the reader will still likely understand the text.
 Increasing contrast, enlarging print and images, and adding color are all extremely helpful for making maps and music easier to see and interpret.
-To learn how to make maps easier to navigate, read more about learning how to make music accessible here.

 Thanks to assistive technology and the work of research librarians around the world, it is now easier than ever for people with vision impairments to access historical documents and learn more about the past, whether it is while sitting in a library or while sitting at the computer.
 Learning how to make historical documents accessible for vision impairment is an incredibly useful skill to have, and I hope that over time more databases will be expanded to include accessible materials for all.